 A natural byproduct of having honey-making bees.
 Beeswax is a renewable resource, and from what I have learned, its production – like for coating dental floss threads – supports bee populations that could use this attention.

-Below I share a few recommended dental floss brands for each of these natural thread-types to look for.
+In this post I share a few recommended dental floss brands for each of these natural thread-types to look for.

 Benefits of Switching To Organic Dental Floss

 Gone will be all the PFAS and micro plastic particle ingestion that occurred in the past.
 This gives you a leg up on this silent battle against your home’s hidden chemicals.

 If we all used biodegradable flosses made from natural materials, toxic landfills with toxic dental floss and floss picks wouldn’t exist.
 There would be less plastic waste in the world if we all just switched to organic dental floss.
 As a mass, us individual consumers could wield immense power if we came together and got on the same page on important issues like these.